pkottakoti/mongodb-queries/README.md

   }
 ```

-Use the MongoDB shell to query the volcanoes database and retrieve the following records:
+Use the Azure Cosmos DB extention in VS Code to query the volcanoes database and retrieve the following records:

 --We will do these together